-Odd Jelly Out is heading for Burien’s annual Arts-A-Glow Festival this September!
+Odd Jelly Out was a hit at Burien’s annual Arts-A-Glow Festival!
 A big thank you to Gina Kallman and the jury at Burien Arts Council for their generous grant and the opportunity to bring OJO to this fantastic local event.

-After the success of the 2:365 Art Book (now out of print), Missy’s new book The Aesthetic of Mental Disorder is forthcoming December 2018.
+After the success of the 2:365 Art Book (now out of print), Missy’s new book The Aesthetic of Mental Disorder: 2:365, Bipolar & Beyond is forthcoming March 2019.
 It is available to preorder here.

 Following four years of interviews with academics and the media across the world, this new book sees Missy return with fresh eyes to the 2:365 project.
 Drawing on her experience as a former art history professor, she analyzes 2:365‘s visual language and symbolism, and sets the project both in historical context and against trends in contemporary art.
 The book also touches on art therapy and the problematic nature of identity and self-expression.

 Complete with full colour reproductions of the project’s stand-out paintings, as well as captivating graphics, data visualizations and previously unseen work, it’s a must-have for readers interested in art, psychology, mental illness and art therapy.

 Here’s a little teaser:

 This month we welcomed John Cassaras from webMD and Alan Smith from Creative Cabin Studios in Atlanta for a two day shoot with Missy and Kim.
 The film focusses on Missy’s life-long struggle with bipolar disorder and how it has manifested itself through her work, specifically the 2:365 project.
 We can’t wait to see the final cut in July!